bbiswal333/bulletinboard/ConnectDatabase/Exercise_8_Part2_UseRepositoryToAccessDatabase.md

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-8-1-Configure-Persistence`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-8-1-Configure-Persistence).<sub><b>[to-do]</b></sub>

-## Step 1: Inject repository into controller
+## Step 1: Inject Repository Into Controller
 In the previous exercise we used the `Spring Data JPA` plugin to create an instance of the `AdvertisementRepository` interface.
 In this step we inject such an instance into the `AdvertisementController`.

 - As constructor injection is the preferred approach, we create in the `AdvertisementController` class, a constructor with an `AdvertisementRepository` typed argument, and annotate the constructor with `@Inject`.

-## Step 2: Use CRUD repository in controller
+## Step 2: Use CRUD Repository in Controller
 Refactor the `AdvertisementController` class so that instead of using the HashMap, the advertisements are persisted using the `AdvertisementRepository` instance (using the [`CrudRepository`](http://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) methods `findOne`, `findAll`, and `save`).

 **Note**: The CRUD repository automatically decides whether to create a new database entry, or update an existing one when using its `save` method.
 To trigger updates, you need to pass an entity object containing the ID in addition to all the (updated) fields.

-## Step 3: Run and test the service locally
+## Step 3: Run and Test the Service Locally
 Run the service as described here: [Exercise 1: Getting Started](../CreateMicroservice/Exercise_1_GettingStarted.md)

 Now you can test the service manually in the browser using the `Postman` chrome plugin.
 Please also test that the data is persisted.
 To test this you could create some advertisements, relaunch the application and see whether the advertisements created in the previous session are returned by new GET requests.

 **Note**: Currently the tests are failing (which will be fixed in the next steps).
 If you want to build using Maven, run `mvn clean package -DskipTests`.

-## Step 4: Run component tests
+## Step 4: Run Component Tests
 The service tests from [Exercise 4](../CreateMicroservice/Exercise_4_CreateServiceTests.md) are broken now, because the test provides no information about how to inject the `AdvertisementRepository` instance.

 Furthermore the tests should run independently from a concrete database, so we provide an alternative database configuration which uses an in-memory database named `H2`.